-The LeeAnne Shoeman Award is presented annually to a person who has contributed to the understanding of the historic significance of Hernando County, and or the furthering of historical education in Hernando County.
-It is named in honor of LeeAnne Shoeman, a gifted educator, and historian.
-The award serves as a beacon of hope that the work of Ms. Shoeman will carry on with those of us who love history and wish to continue the memory of a beloved historian, writer, and educator.
-The award is displayed in City Hall in Brooksville.
+The Lee Anne Shoeman Preservation Award is presented by the Historic Hernando Preservation Society annually to a person who as contributed to understanding of the historic significance of Hernando County, or furthering historic education in Hernando County.
+It is named in honor of local historian LeeAnne Shoeman and serves as a beacon of hope that the work of Ms. Shoeman will carry on with those of us who love history and wish to continue the memory of a beloved historian, writer and educator.
+The award is displayed in Brooksville City Hall.

 LeeAnne Shoeman was a gifted educator and historian.
 She worked tirelessly for the Hernando Historical Museum Association, as well as the Hernando Historic Preservation Society.
 Her work on the Bay Port sign project was something she poured her heart and soul into.
-She was an individual who strived for historical accuracy, and correctness of the written word.
+She was an individual who strived for historic accuracy, and correctness of the written word.
 Her work as an educator at Central High school earned her the respect of her students and colleagues alike.

-LeAnne’s life was cut short by tragedy, and a memorial in the essence of the LeeAnne Shoeman Award was created by the Historic Hernando Preservation Society.
+LeeAnne’s life was cut short by tragedy, and a memorial in the essence of the LeeAnne Shoeman Award was created by the Historic Hernando Preservation Society.
 The award is presented annually to someone who has contributed to the historic significance of Hernando County, and or contributed to the furthering of historic education of Hernando County.